lca93/cmssw/README.md

 This step will produce multiple .txt files, among which BSFit\_Fill<FILL\_NUMBER>\_Run<RUN\_NUMBER>\_<SCAN\_NAME>\_<BUNCH\_CROSSING>\_<TIME\_RANGE>.txt.txt contains the fit results.
 Single .txt files can then be merged together using *cat*, if need be.
 - **formatting**: this step converts the output .txt files into a formatted tabular .txt file used by LUMI.
 DESCRIPTION TO BE ADDED.

-A .txt result file can be quicly plotted using [this](https://github.com/lguzzi/BSPlotter) repo.
+A .txt result file can be quickly plotted using [this](https://github.com/lguzzi/BSPlotter) repo.